cass-h/achillino/readme.md

 Mercurio had commanded them to him.
 ```

 This is how the story leads into the section on the sword lessons, establishing Chironne as the fencing instructor and the sons of Minos as the students.
-Some sections are written in second person, and some in third, all from Chironne's voice.

 </details>